tapobrata-33/Data_Analysis_project_1/README.md

 Customer Churn Analysis Project

-Overview
-This project analyzes customer churn data using Python,machine learning,sql,excel and Power BI.
+Overview : This project focuses on analyzing customer churn data to identify key factors influencing customer retention.
+Using a combination of data analysis and machine learning techniques, the project transforms raw data into meaningful business insights.

-  Tools Used
+Tools & Technologies

-- Python (Pandas, Matplotlib, Seaborn)
+Python (Pandas, Matplotlib, Seaborn)
-- Machine Learning (Logistic Regression)
+Machine Learning (Logistic Regression)
+SQL
+Excel
-- Power BI Dashboard
+Power BI
-- Sql
-- Excel

-  Features
+Key Features

-- Data Cleaning
+Data Cleaning & Preprocessing
+Exploratory Data Analysis (EDA)
-- Data Visualization
+Data Visualization
-- Churn Analysis
+Churn Analysis
-- Prediction Model
+Predictive Modeling

-  Insights
+Key Insights

-- Month-to-month contracts have high churn
-- High charges increase churn
-- Long-term customers are more loyal
+Customers with month-to-month contracts show higher churn Higher monthly charges are associated with increased churn Long-term customers are more likely to stay
 Project Visualizations

-  1. Customer Churn Distribution
+Customer Churn Distribution

-  This chart shows the distribution of customer churn.
-Most customers have not churned, while a smaller portion have left the service.
-This indicates that the company retains the majority of its customers, but     churn still represents a significant segment that requires attention.
+This chart shows that most customers remain with the company, while a smaller portion churn.
+However, the churn segment is still significant and requires attention.
-  Key Insight:  A noticeable portion of customers are churning, highlighting the need for retention strategies.
+Insight: Retention strategies are needed to reduce churn.

-  2. Churn Analysis by Contract Type
+Churn Analysis by Contract Type

-  This chart compares customer churn across different contract types.
-Customers with month-to-month contracts show the highest churn rate, while one-year and two-year contracts have significantly lower churn.
+Customers with month-to-month contracts have the highest churn rate, while longer-term contracts show better retention.
-  Key Insight: Longer contract durations are strongly associated with better customer retention.
+Insight: Encouraging long-term contracts can improve customer retention.

-  3. Monthly Charges Distribution
+Monthly Charges Distribution

-  This histogram represents the distribution of monthly charges among customers.
-Most customers fall within the mid-to-high price range, with fewer customers at the extreme low or high ends.
+This visualization shows that most customers fall within a mid-to-high pricing range.
-  Key Insight: Pricing plays an important role in customer segmentation and potential churn behavior.
+Insight:  Pricing plays a crucial role in customer behavior and churn.

-In this data analysis project, we learned how to work with real-world data and convert it into meaningful insights.
-Using Microsoft Power BI, we gained practical skills in data cleaning, visualization, and dashboard creation, which helped me understand trends and patterns effectively.
-We also improved my knowledge of Excel for handling and preparing datasets before analysis.
-Additionally, by uploading and managing my project on GitHub, I learned how to present my work professionally and build a strong portfolio.
-Overall, this project helped us develop analytical thinking, technical skills, and the ability to communicate data-driven results clearly, which are essential for a career in data analysis.

-our team members

-Tapobrata Deghuria[Project Idea/Python Devoloper]
-Debarjun Dafadar [SQL Devoloper]
-Sovan Maity[Excel/Power Bi devoloper]
+This project demonstrates how data analysis and visualization can help businesses understand customer behavior and reduce churn.
+By focusing on contract types and pricing strategies, companies can improve customer retention.

+Learning Outcomes
+Gained hands-on experience with real-world datasets Improved skills in data cleaning, visualization, and analysis Learned how to build and apply a machine learning model Developed the ability to present data insights effectively Built a professional project using GitHub

+Team Members
+Tapobrata Deghuria – Project Idea & Python Developer Debarjun Dafadar – SQL Developer
+Sovan Maity – Excel & Power BI Developer

+ Project Link